 Women are being used by abortion providers to commit Medicaid fraud

-Nicole Atkins, one of the women suing Boyd, says that while her chart may state she would suffer a profound negative impact if she didn’t get her abortion in truth “the abortion is what has made a profound negative impact on my life.”
+Nicole Atkins, one of the women suing Boyd, says that while her chart may state she would suffer a profound negative impact if she didn’t get her abortion, in truth, “the abortion is what has made a profound negative impact on my life.”

-The third woman, Keisha Atkins, died from her elective late term abortion.
+The third woman, Keisha Atkins, died from her elective late-term abortion.
 Her mother is suing for wrongful death.
-The fact that taxpayers were billed approximately $10,000.00 for her death is not only unjust it’s mortifying.
+The fact that taxpayers were billed approximately $10,000.00 for her death is not only unjust; it’s mortifying.

 The records obtained for all three women included itemized claims for coverage.
 The dollar amount being billed to taxpayers for fraudulently charged abortions is astounding.
-And the reality is this repeat pattern of false claims of medical necessity are certain to be occurring on more than just the records for the 3 women with open public lawsuits.
-This documented pattern of fraudulent claims and operating outside one’s scope of practice should raise concern for every tax paying American.
+And the reality is this repeat pattern of false claims of medical necessity is certain to be occurring on more than just the records for the three women with open public lawsuits.
+This documented pattern of fraudulent claims and operating outside one’s scope of practice should raise concern for every tax-paying American.
 How much money are American taxpayers spending each year on these fraudulently charged elective abortions is a question worth asking.
 And there should be an investigation as to why every one of these plaintiffs were billed through Medicaid for mental health necessity despite not undergoing any mental health assessment whatsoever.

 WATCH: Dr. Shannon Carr addresses this issue under oath.